-And then there’s the small-sized but expensive wearable called the Spire Stone from SpireHealth.
+And then there’s the small-sized, but expensive wearable called the Spire Stone from SpireHealth.

-Unlike smartwatches and trackers, you clip the Spire Stone on your pant’s waistband (or on a bra strap) and most people don’t even notice it’s there.
+Unlike smartwatches and trackers, you clip the Spire Stone on your pant’s waistband (or on a bra strap), and most people don’t even notice it’s there.

-The Spire Stone health wearable not only tracks your stress level but also your activity levels, sleep monitoring, calm vs tensed periods, and more.
+The Spire Stone health wearable tracks not only your stress level but also your activity levels, sleep monitoring, calm vs. tensed periods, and more.

 Spire’s technology is backed by 7 years of research from Stanford University.

 Their comprehensive, clinical-grade sensors continuously monitor respiration, pulse rate, activity, and sleep.

 The Spire Stone is a device that really helps people understand what triggers their stress.

 It does this by measuring your breathing patterns all-day and notifying you of any sudden change.
 And if your breathing is suddenly rapid or erratic, the Spire Stone sends a notification with guidance on how to address that stress.

 - Stress Control: Spire's patented respiration sensor measures your breathing patterns all-day to help...